geordgez/geordgez.github.io/_posts/2022-02-05-tv-on-a-computer-screen.md

+---
+layout: post
-# Watching OTA (antenna) TV on a built-in screen
+title: "Watching Antenna (OTA) TV on a Phone / Computer Screen"
+date: 2022-02-05
+---

 ### TL;DR

-If you're already watching over-the-air (OTA) TV and want to use your phone or laptop as a TV screen as well, you can buy a network-attached TV tuner -- e.g. from [HDHomeRun](https://www.silicondust.com/product/hdhomerun-flex-duo/) or [Hauppauge](https://www.hauppauge.com/pages/products/prods.htm) -- and connect it to your ethernet router.
+If you're already watching over-the-air (OTA) TV and want to use your phone or laptop as a standalone TV screen as well, you can buy a network-attached TV tuner -- e.g. from [HDHomeRun](https://www.silicondust.com/product/hdhomerun-flex-duo/) or [Hauppauge](https://www.hauppauge.com/pages/products/prods.htm) -- and connect it to your ethernet router.